loda-lang/loda-programs/programs/oeis/list3.md

 * [A178736](http://oeis.org/A178736) ([L16 program](178/A178736.asm)): a(n) = n XOR 10n, where XOR is bitwise XOR.
 * [A178742](http://oeis.org/A178742) ([L12 program](178/A178742.asm)): Partial sums of floor(2^n/9).
 * [A178744](http://oeis.org/A178744) ([L24 program](178/A178744.asm)): Partial sums of floor(4^n/9).
+* [A178746](http://oeis.org/A178746) ([L10 program](178/A178746.asm)): Binary counter with intermittent bits.
+Starting at zero the counter attempts to increment by 1 at each step but each bit in the counter alternately accepts and rejects requests to toggle.
 * [A178759](http://oeis.org/A178759) ([L07 program](178/A178759.asm)): Expansion of e.g.f.
 3*x*exp(x)*(exp(x)-1)^2.
 * [A178766](http://oeis.org/A178766) ([L18 program](178/A178766.asm)): Values of gcd(Fibonacci(n), Fibonacci(n+1)+1) sorted with no repeats.
 * [A178778](http://oeis.org/A178778) ([L22 program](178/A178778.asm)): Partial sums of walks of length n+1 on a tetrahedron A001998.